CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab26.md

 1. In the code file for your application, in the **Main** function, find the comment **Specify facial features to be retrieved** and add the following code:

     ```python
     # Specify facial features to be retrieved
-   features = [FaceAttributeTypeDetection01.HEAD_POSE,
+    features = [
+        FaceAttributeTypeDetection01.HEAD_POSE,
         FaceAttributeTypeDetection01.OCCLUSION,
-                FaceAttributeTypeDetection01.ACCESSORIES]
+        FaceAttributeTypeDetection01.ACCESSORIES
+    ]
     ```

     ![](../Images/ai26l16.png)

-1. In the **Main** function, under the code you just added, find the comment **Get faces** and add the following code to print the facial feature information and call a function that annotates the image with the bounding box for each detected face (based on the **face_rectangle** property of each face):
+2. In the **Main** function, under the code you just added, find the comment **Get faces** and add the following code to print the facial feature information and call a function that annotates the image with the bounding box for each detected face (based on the **face_rectangle** property of each face):

-    ```Python
+    ```python
     # Get faces
     with open(image_file, mode="rb") as image_data:
         detected_faces = face_client.detect(
             image_content=image_data.read(),
             detection_model=FaceDetectionModel.DETECTION01,